kulkarni-jay/DSA_Mini_Project/README.txt

 -111503035
 -S.Y.
 B.tech Comp

-I have implememted the math.h library as part of mini-project.
+I have implemented the math.h library as part of mini-project.
+To test the functions I have written a test file which will handle the test cases.